viniciussc9/vacation-booking/README.md

-# Landon Hotel – Multithreaded Cloud-Ready Scheduling App
+# Multithreaded Cloud-Ready Scheduling App

 A full-stack hotel scheduling application with a **Java / Spring Boot** back end and an **Angular** front end, enhanced with: